Bardia National Park

 Activities and Attractions

-Grab your binoculars and join a knowledgeable birdwatching guide to discover the park’s incredible birdlife.
-From colorful kingfishers to majestic raptors, the park is a bird lover’s paradise.
+With a knowledgeable guide, you can discover the park’s rich birdlife.
+From colorful kingfishers to majestic raptors, the diversity is astounding.

-Immerse yourself in the local Tharu culture by visiting nearby Tharu villages.
-Engage with the friendly locals, learn about their traditional way of life, and savor authentic Tharu cuisine.
+Visit nearby Tharu villages to immerse yourself in local culture.
+Engage with the residents, learn about their traditional lifestyle, and try authentic Tharu cuisine.

 Best Time to Visit